TV Tropes Needs Your Help

-- Worth mentioning is that after Sonic Adventure 2 we got Sonic Heroes, which is easily the most lighthearted "post-classic" Sonic game, possibly even the entire series.
+- Worth mentioning is that after Sonic Adventure 2 we got Sonic Heroes, which is easily the most lighthearted "post-classic" Sonic game, possibly even the entire series (and still has a final boss who is charitably described as an omnicidal dragon made of razor blades).
 After that, Shadow the Hedgehog was released, which took Darker and Edgier to absurd lengths.
 Sonic '06 then returned to a similar tone of the first two Sonic Adventure games.

 - The No More Heroes series does this constantly and completely on purpose.
 Mixed in with all the self awareness and wacky villains are played straight moments of the main character foaming mad over his best friends death and scenes that slowly reveal just what a dark hole you got yourself into.

 - MadWorld and Anarchy Reigns each do this purposely.
 The gameplay is insanely violent to a comedic degree, but all the cutscenes are usually deadly serious and deal with tragic subject matter.
 It's done a bit less in Anarchy, but the story present is actually much more personal and tragic since Jack is trying to kill someone who failed to rescue his daughter and has gone mad because of it.

 - Metal Gear Solid can go from running jokes about a child's (adorable) inability to cook eggs to pussying out of suicide in front of your father's grave in the space of the same game.